lowes/product-viewer/README.md

 ### `npm run clean`

-Removes the `node_modules` directory from all packages
+Removes the `node_modules` directory from all packages.

 ### `npm run build`

-Builds the build script for each package, if present
+Builds the build script for each package, if present.

 ### `npm run publish-packages`